frederic-perez/AmE-dictionary/data/dictionary.md

 __formulate__ _I was formulating my question._
 __forsake__ _v_ :six: (forsaken) Leave someone who needs or counts on you; leave in the lurch. _Syn_ desert, desolate, abandon
 __forsaken__ _adj_
+__Fort Knox__ _n_ /fort KNAHKS/ [:scroll: After Fort Knox, nickname of the United States Bullion Depository, a vault that houses most of the US government’s gold, in Fort Knox, Kentucky.] __1__ An inordinate amount of wealth. __2__ A place extraordinarily secure and thus impossible to break into.
 __fort__ A fortified place or position stationed with troops.
 __forte<sup>1</sup>__ _n_ :five::mega: Something in which a person excels. _Laundering money was his forte._
 __forte<sup>2</sup>__ _adv_ In a loud, forceful manner.
 Used chiefly as a direction.